Amazon Prime Day 2 is here – shop the best deals now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Prime Day 2 deals: Best Early Access Sale offers on AirPods, Fire sticks, Ninja and more
+Best Amazon Prime Day deals: Pre-Black Friday offers on AirPods, Xbox, Ninja and more

 Welcome to your cheat sheet to the sale, with the top discounts across the board, from deep fryers to Xbox series S consoles